MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamTemplateList.md

 PS C:> Get-CsTeamTemplateList
 ```

-Returns all en-US templates within the universe of templates the admin’s tenant has access to.
+Returns all en-US templates within the universe of templates the admin's tenant has access to.

 Note: All 1P Microsoft templates will always be returned in the specified locale.
 If the locale is not specified, en-US will be used.